ghostbuster91/ktm/README.md

 ```

 ### Requirements for applications
-There are only two requirements for application, so it can be installed using ktm.
+There are only two requirements for applications, so they can be installed using ktm.
 1. Use gradle as build system
 2. Have application plugin applied